Yoonit-Labs/rxjs-yoonit-websocket/README.md

 2- In the project that you want to use Perse websocket, run: `npm link @cyberlabsai/perse-websocket`

-3- Then, run `npm run watch` on Perse directory
+3- Then, run `npm run watch` on Yoo Websocket directory

 ## How to use it